projectara/greybus-spec/source/device_class/camera.rst

   Connection.
   Greybus Capture Stream Requests can be queued, and once there are no active or queued Requests, the Bundle moves back to CONFIGURED state.
-  Reception of a Flush Operation Request clears the queue of pending capture requests and also moves the Bundle to the CONFIGURED state.
+  Reception of a :ref:`Greybus Camera Management Flush Operation Request
+  <camera-flush-operation>` clears the queue of pending capture
+  requests and also moves the Bundle to the CONFIGURED state.

 Greybus Camera Management Protocol